About the Review Process

 But I didn't stop there like so many folks do today.
-It was through constant tasting, exploring new wines, new regions, and education I figured out one important thing, not all wines are equal.
-That said, some wine is just plonk, while other can only be described as Überfantastic, and like I've said, "price is not always a determining factor" balance, depth, a soul is a good place to start.
+It was through regular tastings, exploring new wines, new regions, and education I figured out one important thing, not all wines are equal.
+That said, some wines are just 'plonk,' while other can only be described as Über fantastic, and like I've said, "price is not always a determining factor" balance, depth, a soul is a good place to start.

 Full Disclosure: In the interest of full disclosure, I do make mention in the review how I may have encountered the reviewed wine.

 Regarding Publishing: Reviews will appear on the Cuvée Corner Wine Blog and may also appear on the following social media platforms, such as, Facebook, Instagram and I will post it on Twitter for nearly 22,000 vino-sapiens, who incidentally are mostly cork-dorks, wine-biz, etc. like me.